This breed is also known as the Lapp Reindeer Dog and the Lapsk Vallhund.

 This is a clean nutritious kibble made from beef and chicken.
 Importantly, it also includes wholesome grains for fiber, with additional probiotics for no-worries digestion.
 By nourishing your Lapponian Herder’s tummy and bringing antioxidants into its diet, this food also supports immune system function, so the occasional ear infection isn’t a big deal.
 Also, the vitamin E and omegas soothe the skin for a vibrant coat.

-Canidae Pure Limited Ingredient Wholesome Grains dog food is available on amazon.
+Canidae Pure Limited Ingredient Wholesome Grains dog food is available on Chewy and Amazon.

 Maintenance and Grooming